 Hopewell Village

 Long before white settlers arrived, the area was called home to prehistoric cultures and historic Native Americans.
 During the early years of settlement, numerous mounds and earthworks were built for ceremonial and burial purposes by the Adena and Hopewell cultures that dotted the landscape of the Scioto and Ohio River Valleys.
-The ancient Hopewell people, which flourished from 200 BC until 500 AD, had trade routes that extended to the Rocky Mountains.
+The ancient Hopewell people flourished from 200 BC until 500 AD and had trade routes extending to the Rocky Mountains.

 However, hostilities with the Indians made the interior region unsafe for settlement.
 It wasn’t until after the Battle of Fallen Timbers in 1794 and the Treaty of Greenville in 1795 that forced the Native Americans from most of Ohio that the area was safe for settlers.
 Between those two events, Massie and his surveying party fought the last battle against the Indians in the Scioto Valley at Reeves’ Crossing near Bainbridge.

-In 1802 as Ohio was moving toward statehood, Chillicothe hosted the Ohio Constitutional Convention.
-In 1803 Congress approved the constitution, and Chillicothe became the state’s first capital on March 1, 1803.
+In 1802, as Ohio moved toward statehood, Chillicothe hosted the Ohio Constitutional Convention.
+In 1803, Congress approved the constitution, and Chillicothe became the state’s first capital on March 1, 1803.
 Chillicothe resident Edward Tiffm became Ohio’s first governor, while fellow Chillicothian Thomas Worthington served as one of the first two senators.

 In 1816, the capital was permanently moved north to Columbus to have it near the state’s geographic center, where it would be more accessible to most citizens.
 However, Chillicothe continued to grow and flourish after its years of political influence were over.
 It remained a busy economic center with agriculture as its primary economy and other industries, especially papermaking.

-The Ohio-Erie Canal connected Chillicothe with other parts of the state in 1831, providing more opportunity for economic growth.
-Flourishing as a port town, mills and storage houses spring up along the canal banks.
+The Ohio-Erie Canal connected Chillicothe with other parts of the state in 1831, providing more opportunities for economic growth.
+Flourishing as a port town, mills, and storage houses spring up along the canal banks.

 In 1853, the Masonic Hall opened as a combination lodge, theatre, and dance hall.
-Many years later, in 1915, it would be renamed the Majestic Theatre and began hosting live productions including Vaudeville acts, burlesque, minstrel shows, dramas, comedies, and even Buffalo Bill’s Wild West Show.
+Many years later, in 1915, it would be renamed the Majestic Theatre and began hosting live productions, including Vaudeville acts, burlesque, minstrel shows, dramas, comedies, and even Buffalo Bill’s Wild West Show.
 Three years later, it began showing films.
-Continuing to operate today, featuring both films and live performances, it is America’s oldest continuously operating theater.
+It continues to operate today, featuring films and live performances; it is America’s oldest continuously operating theater.

-In 1858, a new county courthouse was built in the Greek Revival style at the cost of about $100,000.
+In 1858, a new county courthouse was built in the Greek Revival style for about $100,000.
 The historic building is still used today.

 Ohio was a free state, and early migrants to Chillicothe included a number of free blacks.
 These folks were often known to aid runaway slaves coming north.
 As tensions mounted before the Civil War, the free black community maintained Underground Railroad stations to aid and support refugees.
 White abolitionists also aided the Underground Railroad.

 In 1890, the Mead Paper Company purchased a facility in Chillicothe, reinforcing the city’s importance as a paper production center.
 Though the paper-producing industry had begun in Chillicothe in 1810, the Mead Corporation was the largest.
-Mead merged with Westvaco in 2001 and has changed hands a couple of times since then, and is now the Pixelle paper mill and the town’s largest employer.
+Mead merged with Westvaco in 2001 and has changed hands a couple of times since then.
+It is now the Pixelle paper mill and the town’s largest employer.

 In 1907, the Ohio-Erie Canal was severely damaged by a flood that forced it to close.